 A small piece of paradise.
 A corner in the city that few know about, from where one can enjoy a breathtaking view of the city.
 Originated from a 18th century farm, it owes its name to its former owner, of Dutch origin, Cunha Thorel.
 In January 1928, the land was given to the City Council, that built the garden and the viewpoint we know today.
 The garden is surrounded by 18th and the 19th century villas.

 Other places of interest:

 Xuxentude de Galicia

 Not far away from the garden of Torel, we find the Casa da Xuventude de Galicia (Youth House of Galicia).
-Founded in 1908, this association has as objective the promotion and the spread of knowledge about the culture and the Galician traditions.
-Of the various activities that the associations organises, the sevillanas classes and those of traditional music stand out.
+Founded in 1908, this association has as main goal to the promotion and the spread of knowledge about the culture and the Galician traditions.
+Of the various activities that the associations organizes, the sevillanas classes and traditional music are those which stand out.
 The associations has a restaurant, as well.

 The Lavra elevator